 An inscription reading Rogers Peet Company at Broadway and Warren St. appears in a Wurts Brothers photograph in the NYPL Digital Gallery.
 This is dated 1912.

 In its early years Rogers, Peet introduced several innovations into the men's wear business: they attached tags to garments giving fabric composition, they marked garments with price tags (the established practice was to haggle), they offered customers their money back if not satisfied, and they used illustrations of specific merchandise in their advertising.
 They also used cartoons in their advertisements, a rarity at the time.
 For some time during these early years Frank Chambers personally wrote the advertising copy.
 The actor John Barrymore, at that time a young artist, was hired to draw humorous cartoons for the advertising.

 Rogers, Peet featured men's and boys' wearing apparel (suits, coats, jackets, pants, shirts, hats, neckties, underwear, gloves, socks, belts (you name it!)), then much later added women's apparel (coats, slacks, sweaters).

 The store above opened in 1915 with entrances both at 16 E. 42nd and at 479-481 5th Ave.
 This was the final surviving Rogers, Peet store, which closed in the mid-1980s.

-This sign shows some evidence of underpainting which would indicate that it is not original with the opening of the store, but the sign is possibly as old as 1915.
+My photo from 2003 shows evidence of underpainting which indicates that it is not original with the opening of the store.

 < previous || next > index map signs by date signs by name see what's new